jspsych/jsPsych/docs/plugins/jspsych-image-button-response.md

 ## Parameters

+In addition to the [parameters available in all plugins](overview.md#parameters-available-in-all-plugins), this plugin accepts the following parameters.
 Parameters with a default value of *undefined* must be specified.
 Other parameters can be left unspecified if the default value is acceptable.

 Parameter | Type | Default Value | Description
 ----------|------|---------------|------------